maxdml/stock-monitor/README.md

 # Welcome to DBOS!

-This is a sample app built with DBOS and FastAPI.
+This app uses DBOS to monitor stock prices and store them in a Postgres database.
-It displays greetings to visitors and keeps track of how many times each visitor has been greeted.
-Check out the source code in `<app-name>/main.py`!
+Check out the source code in `stock_prices/main.py`!

 ### Running Locally